If you are traveling around Australia right now then the amazing Reb Bluff Western Australia is for you!

 Let me tell you more about this hidden remote spot of Red Bluff Western Australia.
 Red Bluff gets its name from its geographical feature.
 It is a red rocky bluff headland protruding out into the great Indian Ocean.
 It is incredibly beautiful, especially when it turns red thanks to the sun hitting it early morning and late afternoon.

 You should definitely visit this spectacular area of Australia to get a sense of being one with our ancient country.
 Not only is this part of the country beautiful and relatively untouched.
 It actually has a lot to do for cool travellers.
-Once you arrive at Red Bluff camping area you can camp along the beach just off the sand.
+Once you arrive at the Red Bluff camping area you can camp along the beach just off the sand.
 You will have majestic views of the headland and endless ocean.

 Where is Red Bluff Western Australia?